WHAT YOU CAN EXPECT TO CATCH!

 Yellowtail Snapper

-This colorful reef fish is easily identifiable.
+This colorful bottom fish is easily identifiable.
 The body is olive or bluish gray above with olive-yellow spots and blotches.
 It has a prominent, brilliant yellow stripe running from the tip of the snout through the eye to the tail; the dorsal fin is also mostly yellow .
 The deeply forked tail is bright yellow, hence the name.

 BONEFISH